openpracticelibrary/openpracticelibrary/src/pages/practice/vsm-and-mbpm.md

   * Markers for the PostIts

-  * Charcoal pencil and eraser to draw lines between PostIts (if desired)
+  * Charcoal pencil and eraser to draw lines between PostIts

   ## How does it fit?